MuteJester/GenAIRR/docs/index.md

 For help getting started with Mesa, check out these resources:

 - [Getting Started] - Learn about GenAIRR's core concepts and components
+- [Advanced Control] - Learn about manipulation of GenAIRR's core components
 - [GenAIRR Examples] - Browse various application and example implementations using GenAIRR
 - [GitHub Discussions] - Ask questions, make requests and discuss GenAIRR